-- The first 10 minutes are set aside at each monthly Board Meeting for public participation. - Any member of the Association who wishes to speak to the Board is asked to sign in before the meeting is called to order so that he/she may be placed on the agenda - Those who have signed in to address the Board will be recognized in the order in which they signed in. - Public comments should be addressed to members of the Board. - The Board President reserves the right to set reasonable time limits for input on each topic. - During Board deliberation, the public is asked not to make any comments unless responding to a specific question asked by the Board President.
+- The first 10 minutes are set aside at each monthly Board Meeting for public expression. - Any member of the Association who wishes to speak to the Board is asked to sign in before the meeting is called to order so that he/she may be placed on the agenda - Those who have signed in to address the Board will be recognized in the order in which they signed in. - Public comments should be addressed to members of the Board. - The Board President reserves the right to set reasonable time limits for input on each topic. - The public is asked not to make any comments during any Board deliberation.